 Since the establishment and maintenance of species depends on their reproduction and this on the pollination and fertilization processes, as well as on the dispersal possibilities of seeds and fruits, it is necessary to briefly discuss their biological basis.
 However, this does not yet explain the respective distribution of a species, i.e. its current geographical area, because this is the result of a long historical process.

-◘ Fig. B-4 Scheme of the succession cycle of anthropogenic formations in Central Europe, with indication of the main influencing factors.

 Flowering plants are characterized by zoogamous or anemogamous flowers.
 The mostly coloured flowers of zoogamous species serve to attract insects (entomogamous species), sometimes these are mainly beetles (coleopterogamy) or butterflies (lepidopterogamy), species flowering in the evening especially attract hawkmoths (sphingophilous species), but hymenopterans (bees, bumblebees, wasps) are particularly important as pollinators, also for important crops.
-In tropical regions, there are some species adapted to bat pollination (chiropterogamous species), whose flowers are usually drooping, pale yellow, and open at night, as well as species pollinated by birds (ornithogamous), e.g., by hummingbirds in the New World and nectar birds in the Old World (◘ Fig. B-5).
-In the subtropical briars in SE Afghanistan, such species just reach the border of Afghanistan from the Indian subcontinent.
+In tropical regions, there are some species adapted to bat pollination (chiropterogamous species), whose flowers are usually drooping, pale yellow, and open at night, as well as species with often bright red flowers pollinated by birds (ornithogamous), e.g., by hummingbirds in the New World and nectar birds in the Old World (◘ Fig. B-5).
+In the subtropical thorny savannah spots in SE Afghanistan, such species just reach the border of Afghanistan from the Indian subcontinent.

 Pollination is the transfer of pollen from one flower to the stigma of another flower.
-This transfer can take place by wind (anemogamous species): Their flowers are very rich in pollen but inconspicuous and small.
+This transfer can take place by wind (anemogamous species): Their flowers are very rich in pollen but inconspicuous and small (grasses) .
 The zoogamous species, as mentioned above, are much more conspicuous.
 They are sometimes extremely adapted to pollinators as part of coevolution.
 In the case of orchids, only individual pollinia are formed, which are specifically transferred by certain bees or wasps ("registered mail"), conversely, the number of seeds is huge, the dusty seeds are transported by the wind in an untargeted manner ("mail shot").

 Pollination is a prerequisite for fertilization.
 It occurs when the pollen tube on the stigma grows out to the ovules in the ovary of the pollinated flower.
 There, nuclear fusion takes place and a diploid zygote is formed, which divides and then continues to grow, ultimately forming an embryo, which is surrounded by more or less nutritive tissue in the seed and protected by the seed coat.
 From the ovary the fruit grows.
-But just like the huge number of different structures in the flower area, the range of variation in fruits and the seeds they contain is immense.
+But just like the huge number of different structures in the flowers, the range of variation in fruits and the seeds they contain, is immense.

-3 Dispersal and dissemination
+3 Dispersal and distribution

 The mature seeds must be shipped into the environment to maintain the species.
 This can be done by releasing the seeds from the fruit or by using the fruit itself as a dispersal unit.

 Dispersal can take place by wind (anemochorous species), for which the seeds are either fine as dust or they or the fruits develop flight organs (wings, umbrellas).
 The dispersal can also be done by animals (zoochorous species).
 In these cases, there are also different ways of attracting animals.
-Fruits can be eaten, but many seeds are indigestible and after intestinal passage (in birds or also mammals) even better germinable (endozoochorous species).
+Fruits can be eaten, but many seeds are indigestible and after intestinal passage (in birds or also mammals) are even better germinable (endozoochorous species).
 Other species have adhesive appendages on the fruits, which then remain attached to the fur and are thus spread further (exozoochorous species).